 - You can take loans against your FD amount.

-- Some banks offer a minimum term as low as 7 days.
+- Some banks offer a minimum term as low as seven days.

-- You'll earn less interest and may pay a penalty if you make a withdrawal before your FD matures.
+- You'll earn less interest and may pay the penalty if you make a withdrawal before your FD matures.